 Dr. Schaller's words were a concoction of wisdom and merciless sarcasm.
 "I will say it one more time: It's not the people; it's your system.
-If your goal is a new generation of small and struggling churches, congratulations.
-You're doing everything right!"
-I desperately wanted him to be wrong.
+If your goal is a new generation of small and struggling churches, you're doing everything right!"

-I'm wiser today.
-The school of hard knocks is still in session, but after five years of starting independent churches, my eyes are wide open.
-I realize now that Schaller had discovered the pivotal design, while I somehow missed - or ignored - the accumulated wisdom of success.
+I desperately wanted him to be wrong, but I'm wiser today.
+The school of hard knocks is still in session, and after five years of starting independent churches, my eyes are wide open.
+I realize now that Dr. Schaller had discovered the pivotal design, while I somehow missed the wisdom of accumulated success.
 I was sending brave leaders into the sky in aircraft with an obsolete design.